lawrencerowland/lawrencerowland.github.io/README.md

-# Your blog

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+# This website introduces the various repositories

+Go to this [website](https://lawrencerowland.github.io) here

+Or the code and document repositories are available from [my main Github page](https://github.com/lawrencerowland)

+Lawrence